kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(A\) The amount and duration of the PFC will not result in revenue that exceeds the amount necessary to finance the project(s);

-\(B\) Each proposed project meets the requirements of §158.15;
+\(B\) Each proposed project meets the requirements of [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.15   Project eligibility at PFC levels of \$1, \$2, or \$3.|§158.15]];

-\(C\) Each project proposed at a PFC level above \$3.00 meets the requirements of §158.17(a)(2) and (3);
+\(C\) Each project proposed at a PFC level above \$3.00 meets the requirements of [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.17   Project eligibility at PFC levels of \$4 or \$4.50.|§158.17]](a)(2) and (3);

 \(D\) All applicable airport layout plan, airspace, and environmental requirements have been met for each project;

 \(E\) Any request by the public agency to exclude a class of carriers from the requirement to collect the PFC is reasonable, not arbitrary, nondiscriminatory, and otherwise complies with the law; and

-\(F\) The consultation and public comment processes complied with §§158.23 and 158.24.
+\(F\) The consultation and public comment processes complied with §[[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§158.23]] and 158.24.

 \(2\) The FAA will also make a determination regarding the public agency's compliance with 49 U.S.C.
 47524 and 47526 governing airport noise and access restrictions and 49 U.S.C.
 47107(b) governing the use of airport revenue.
 Finally, the FAA will review all comments filed during the air carrier consultation and public comment processes.

 \(e\) *FAA acknowledgment of notices of intent.* Within 30 days of receipt of the public agency's notice of intent about its PFC program, the FAA will issue a written acknowledgment of the public agency's notice.
 The FAA's acknowledgment may concur with all proposed projects, may object to some or all proposed projects, or may object to the notice of intent in its entirety.
 The FAA's acknowledgment will include the reason(s) for any objection(s).

 \(f\) Public agency actions following issuance of FAA acknowledgment letter.
 If the FAA does not object to either a project or the notice of intent in its entirety, the public agency may implement its PFC program.
 The public agency's implementation must follow the information specified in its notice of intent.
 If the FAA objects to a project, the public agency may not collect or use PFC revenue on that project.
 If the FAA objects to the notice of intent in its entirety, the public agency may not implement the PFC program proposed in that notice.
-When implementing a PFC under this section, except for §158.25, a public agency must comply with all sections of part 158.
+When implementing a PFC under this section, except for [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.25   Applications.|§158.25]], a public agency must comply with all sections of part 158.

 \(g\) *Acknowledgment not an order.* An FAA acknowledgment issued under this section is not considered an order issued by the Secretary for purposes of 49 U.S.C.
 46110 (Judicial Review).